pulp/pulp/docs/sphinx/rest-api/content/retrieval.rst

 | :param_list:`post`

 * :param:`criteria,dict,mapping structure as defined in` :ref:`search_criteria`
-* :param:`?repos,bool,adds an extra per-unit attribute "repository_memberships" that lists IDs of repositories of which the unit is a member.`
+* :param:`?include_repos,bool,adds an extra per-unit attribute "repository_memberships" that lists IDs of repositories of which the unit is a member.`

 | :response_list:`_`